 The most common muscles that refer pain to the head are as follows:

-The cause of pain in tension-type headaches is muscle tension or hypertonicity & trigger points.
-Muscular or “myofascial” pain tends to be dull, achy, and poorly localized.
+The cause of pain in tension-type headaches is muscle tension (hypertonicity) and trigger points.
+Myofascial pain (myo- meaning muscle) tends to be dull, achy, and poorly localized.